clintval/vartovcf/README.md

 - This tool is kept lean on purpose and is solely responsible for fast format conversion
 - The output is compliant with the VCF v4.2 and v4.3 specifications
 - Output VCF records are unsorted and a call to `bcftools sort` is advised
-- Output VCF records may also have duplicates so a call to `bcftools norm -D` is advised
+- Output VCF records may also have duplicates so a call to `bcftools norm --rm-dup` is advised
 - At this time, only tumor-only mode (`var2vcf_valid.pl`) is supported

 #### Benchmarks